J-CPelletier/webcomix/README.md

 ## Notice

 This program is for personal use only.
-Please be aware that by making the downloaded comics publically available without the permission of the author, you may be infringing upon various copyrights.
+Please be aware that by making the downloaded comics publicly available without the permission of the author, you may be infringing upon various copyrights.

 ## Installation